 There also are a few cases where you are not permitted to be released on a cash or surety bond until your first appearance in court.
 This is generally to involve the prosecution and protect the public.
 Gang-related offenses and potential enhanced penalties due to gang affiliation or involvement also could cause you to be unable to post bond until after you first appear in court.

-Consider the Services of a Bond Reduction Hearing Attorney
+Consider the Services of an Attorney for Ft Lauderdale Bond Reduction Hearings

 Ft.
 Lauderdale bond reduction hearings could determine your ability to be released on bond until your case is resolved.
 An inability to post or afford a set bond amount could result in the loss of your job and further separation from loved ones while you are pending trial.
 Being released from incarceration could help you continue to support yourself and your family and maintain your current employment, even if you have criminal charges pending.